jimmo/ncss-embedded/chapters/2-intro-microbit.md

 `display.show` is a function that displays an image, `Image.HAPPY`.
 It looks like a happy face :)

-There are a long list of in-built images [on the microbit documentation](https://microbit-micropython.readthedocs.io/en/latest/tutorials/images.html).
+There are a long list of in-built images in the microbit documentation: [https://microbit-micropython.readthedocs.io/en/latest/tutorials/images.html](https://microbit-micropython.readthedocs.io/en/latest/tutorials/images.html).

 To show multiple images, we need to `sleep` in between instructions, because the micro:bit runs so fast that the images will flash faster than our eyes can see them if we don't do this.